-Children who are identified as having an additional need but for whom these can be met by High Quality teaching alone will receive a provision map.
+Children who are identified as performing a term below the age expected expectations or who have not made expected progress will receive intervention support and be tracked on the High Quality Teaching list.
+Families will receive a provision map.
 Although this does not detail the individual learners needs, describes the interventions and actions that we undertake at The Wickford Church of England School to support learners with SEN across the year groups.
 Through consultation with the parents all parents will be given guidance as to how their child can be supported further.